 We hold records of the census of the population of Scotland for 1841 and every tenth year thereafter (with the exception of the wartime year of 1941 when no census was taken) and of the sample census of 1966.
+Additionally, the census originally planned for 2021 was moved to 2022 due to the impact of the COVID-19 pandemic.
 Census records are closed for 100 years under the Freedom of Information (Scotland) Act 2002.

 The Scottish census has been the responsibility of the Registrar General for Scotland since 1861.

 This is a photograph of 1921 Census Office staff.
 James Craufurd Dunlop, Registrar General, is seated in the middle of the first row.

 Click on the image to view it full size.

 This guide covers: